grapesmoker/geogame/README.md

 ## Stack

 The GeoGame is built on the Google Web Toolkit (GWT), which compiles Java down to JavaScript for client-side operations.
 Storage is MySQL with a Hibernate ORM layer.

+## Credit

+A great deal of this code (probably around 60%) was written by Antonio Juarez (cited as co-author on the paper linked above); that code was in turn based on a core written by a previous author whose name escapes me.
+My own contribution is probably around 25% of the total codebase.